peadargrant/automation/t02_client_setup/setup_lab.md

 To confirm that the lab PC you are using has the requirements:

 1. Open up a new Powershell window and navigate to the `automation` folder on your Desktop.
-2. Run the `system_check_windows.ps1` command.
+2. Run the `client_check_windows.ps1` command.
 3. Confirm that it says `system ok for automation module`.

+**Note:**
-**Note:** there are also two Bash scripts to check Mac and Linux client systems for compatibility.
+there are also two Bash scripts to check Mac and Linux client systems for compatibility.
+These are experimental as all the lab machines run Windows 11.

 ## Task 3: XOA request